‘Liber Linteus’ – Unique History Of Ancient ‘Linen Book’ Written In Etruscan That Still Remains Poorly Understood

 Very little remains of this mysterious language today.
 Source

-According to some other interpretations, the text was written by Etruscan priests in one of the temples in the vicinity of the Lake Trasimeno, Perugia, Italy, the area originally occupied by the Etruscans.
-One theory is that the Liber Linteus was written in Egypt in the first century BC for the needs of the romanized group of Etruscans settled at that time in North Africa.
+According to some other interpretations, the text was written by Etruscan priests in one of the temples near Lake Trasimeno, Perugia, Italy, the area originally occupied by the Etruscans.
+One theory is that the Liber Linteus was written in Egypt in the first century BC for the needs of the Romanized group of Etruscans who settled at that time in North Africa.

 Priceless Literary Work Cut In Pieces

-At some point, the book was cut into narrow strips, several of which served an unknown embalmer as wrappings for the mummified body of a woman.
+At some point, the book was cut into narrow strips, several of which served an unknown embalmer as wrappings for a mummified woman's body.
 In 1848, the mummy was purchased in Alexandria as a souvenir and remained on display in a private home.

-Finally, in 1867, both the mummy and the manuscript have been stored in Zagreb, Croatia, where four years later, it was first realized that the writing was not the Egyptian hieroglyphs.
+Finally, in 1867, the mummy and the manuscript were stored in Zagreb, Croatia, where four years later, it was first realized that the writing was not the Egyptian hieroglyphs.
 In 1891, Jacob Krall, an expert on the Coptic language.
-At first, he expected to identify the writing to be Coptic (Egyptian written in Greek letters), or an extinct language known as Carian, spoken in Caria, a region of western Anatolia, and related to Lydia and Lycia.
+At first, he expected to identify the writing as Coptic (Egyptian written in Greek letters), or an extinct language known as Carian, spoken in Caria, a region of western Anatolia, and related to Lydia and Lycia.

 Liber Linteus Zagrebiensis